SheepTester/uxdy/dependencies/README.md

     194](https://catalog.ucsd.edu/courses/COMM.html#comm194).

   - [SCIS (science studies)](https://catalog.ucsd.edu/courses/SCIS.html) has
     courses separated by commas rather than slashes.
-However, all of the course names are supposed to apply, apparently, or at least, the subjects on the page seem heterogeneous.
+All of the courses don't need to apply because they're already listed on their respective pages.
     Also, the page doesn't have anchors.
+I think this can be omitted.

 - [SIO 114](https://catalog.ucsd.edu/courses/SIO.html#sio114)'s "Prerequisite:"
   label has the `course-name` class for some reason.
 I should just check if it's